chrisdoc/thesis/thesis.md

 random positions were derived from a probability density function that was generated by the population density in the area as described in Section [sec:startandend].
 Table [tab:563route] depicts the metrics used to choose the best approximation.
+This metrics are the time-ratio between the journey time and the time it takes to traverse the route as well as the summed square of distances between the route and the centroids of the involved cell sites.
 An illustration of all computed routes can be found in Figure [fig:563~r~outes].
 The time-ration in conjunction with the squared sum of distances between the route and each coverage area allows the system to choose the best approximated route.
 In case of subscriber 563 the route with time-ratio $1.00$ and
 $\sum {d}_{i}^{2}=0.35$ was picked.
 To compare the estimated route with the real route recorded with GPS the Hausdorff metric was used.
 The Hausdorff metric for the chosen route compared with the actual route was
 $0.990138 $.
-That means that maximum distance between the chosen route and the actual route was very small.
+That means that the maximum distance between the chosen route and the actual route was very small.
 Thus, the similarity of both routes is high.
 A second metric which takes the continuity of both routes into account is the Frechet distance.
 A Frechet distance of $0$ means that both routes are identical.
 Therefore, the smaller the Frechet distance is, the higher is the similarity.
 The computed Frechet distance for the estimated route was $0.0134$.
-Even if the estimated route corresponds to the actual route – recorded with GPS – there is a Frechet distance $>0$.
+Even if the estimated route corresponds to the actual route – recorded with GPS – the Frechet distance is not $0$.
 This is due to the fact that GPS introduces an error which can lead to a deviation.

 ![Example 1: Illustration of 20 routes with different start and end position](./images/563_routes.png "fig:") [fig:563~r~outes]